 Know Your Rights

-Failure to diagnose or treat sepsis can be considered negligent, or mean that the healthcare professional simply did not provide the standard of care required of them by law.
-To determine whether or not you have a medical malpractice claim, you are urged to contact an experienced attorney who can help you understand what your legal rights are and what you need to do in order to pursue legal action.
+Failure to diagnose or treat sepsis, or misdiagnosis, can be considered negligent, or mean that the healthcare professional simply did not provide the standard of care that the law requires.
+To determine whether or not you have a medical malpractice claim, we urge you to contact an experienced attorney who can help you understand what your legal rights are and what you need to do in order to pursue legal action.

 Contact our Houston Sepsis Lawyers

 Medical malpractice is a very complex area of law.
-Failure to diagnose sepsis or failure to treat sepsis will fall under this type of claim.
-In most cases, the burden of proving that the healthcare facility erred will be on the victim or their family.
+Failure to diagnose or treat sepsis will fall under this type of claim.
+In most cases, the burden of proving that the healthcare facility is negligent will be on the victim or their family.
 This is a burden that can prove to be very arduous and emotional for all of the people affected.

 Contact our office today.
-We will review your case free of charge and without any obligation.
+Our Houston sepsis lawyers will review your case free of charge and without any obligation.
 We will help you understand the legal process and answer any questions you may have.
-You don’t have to go through this alone.
-We are here to help you.
+You certainly don’t have to go through this alone.
+Our team is here to help you.